WordPress Plugins 101, Those Special Purpose Website Helpers

 Installation Count

-How many eyes are looking at the plugin?
-The more the number, the better the plugin and the active its developers may be in fixing issues.
+How many websites are using the plugin?
+The higher the number, chances are, the better the plugin.

 Vulnerabilities

 This refers to how many vulnerabilities the plugin encountered in the past.
 Also, it tells how soon the team remediated the threat.
-So, eliminate any option which reports more than five vulnerabilities in a year.
-It’s likely that team isn’t performing competently in developing, testing and debugging their product in the first place.
+So, eliminate any option that reports more than five vulnerabilities in a year.
+Likely, the team isn’t performing competently in developing, testing, and debugging their product in the first place.

 From a security standpoint, check whether the plugin is active or abandoned.
-It ensures there’s no safety issue and the plugin works with the latest WP update (or at least a recent version).
+It helps ensure no security issues, and the plugin works with the latest WP update (or at least a recent version).
 A good rule is to look for a Last Update not more than six months ago.

 How to Install WordPress Plugins?